Rezmason/matrix/README.md

 - **bloomStrength** - the glow intensity, from 0 to 1.
 Default is 1.
 - **ditherMagnitude** - the amount to randomly darken pixels, to conceal [banding](https://en.wikipedia.org/wiki/Colour_banding).
 Default is 0.05.
 - **resolution** - the image size, relative to the window size.
 Default is 1.
 Lowering this value may improve your performance, especially on high pixel density displays.
 - **raindropLength** - the vertical scale of "raindrops" in the columns.
-Can be any number, even negative!
-Default is 1.0.
+Can be any number.
 - **animationSpeed** - the overall speed of the animation.
-Can be any number, even negative!
-Default is 1.0.
+Can be any number.
-- **fallSpeed** - the speed of the rain.
-Can be any number, even negative!
-Default is 1.0.
+- **fallSpeed** - the speed of the rain's descent.
+Can be any number.
 - **cycleSpeed** - the speed that the glyphs change their symbol.
-Can be any number, even negative!
-Default is 1.0.
+Can be any number.
 - **effect** - alternatives to the default post-processing effect.
 Can be "plain", "pride", "customStripes", "none", "image" or "mirror".
-  - ("none" displays the texture whose RGBA values represent the glyph shape and brightness data. _epilepsy warning_: lots of flickering)
+  - ("none" displays the 'debug view', a behind-the-scenes look at the anatomy of the effect.)
 - **camera** - some effects, ie. the mirror effect, optionally support webcam input.
 Can be "true" or "false".
 Default is false.
 - **colors** - if you set the effect to "customStripes", you can specify the colors of vertical stripes as alternating *R,G,B* numeric values, like so: [https://rezmason.github.io/matrix/?effect=customStripes&colors=1,0,0,1,1,0,0,1,0](https://rezmason.github.io/matrix/?effect=customStripes&colors=1,0,0,1,1,0,0,1,0)
 - **url** - if you set the effect to "image", this is how you specify which image to load.
 It doesn't work with any URL; I suggest grabbing them from Wikipedia: [https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg](https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg)
 - **loops** - (WIP) if set to "true", this causes the effect to loop, so that it can be converted into a looping video.

+---
+### Future directions
+- TODO: discuss audio
+- TODO: discuss plans for a GUI
+- TODO: discuss the practical challenges of "putting text in there" when the glyphs are a limited set of SDFs

 ---
 ### Contributions